PeakIndicators/Getting-Started-On-Azure-ML/Documents/Starting_with_conda.md

-# Getting started with conda
+# Getting started with Conda

 Conda is a powerful package manager and environment manager that you use with command line commands at the Anaconda Prompt for Windows, or in a terminal window for macOS or Linux.